nilotpalsarkar-289/DSP-Comm/README.md

 ## Overview: - ##

-This repository provides a hands-on approach to digital communication by leveraging Scilab, an open-source software for numerical computation.
-The programs included here focus on the digital processing of signals, a crucial aspect of modern communication systems.
+This repository provides a hands-on approach to digital communication by leveraging Scilab, an open-source software.
+The programs included here focuses on the digital processing of signals, a crucial aspect of modern communication systems.

 ## Features: - ##